The Synthesis of vitamins in plant photosynthetic tissue.

 Knowledge of plastid genes helps to improve human health.

-The identification of these genes has enabled metabolic engineering to take place; this has led to changes in the vitamin A and Vitamin E levels in many plants.
+The identification of these genes has enabled metabolic engineering to take place; this has led to changes in the vitamin A and vitamin E levels in many plants.
 This can have an enhanced effect upon human health.
 An example of this is Golden Rice, which contains an enhanced level of Carotenoids (vitamin A); this has helped many people get a sufficient quantity of Vitamin A in their diet, with out making any major changes in their diet (I will leave the arguments about the rights and wrongs of genetically modified foods to people with more passion and knowledge on the subject.

 Synthesis of carotenoids and tocochromanol in the plastids